fscelliott/docsdonewell/_posts/2020-12-15-docs-first-prerelease-package-test.md

 Then I just run my sample code using pipenv:

 `pipenv run python sample_code.py`

+**note** I'm aware that pipenv seems to be ... not in a terribly healthy place release-wise?
+But for my limited purposes here, it worked fine.
+I'm sure you could do something similar with virtualenv, I just haven't investigated it.

 I'm sure there are similarly easy approaches for other nice package managers, like npm for javascript, etc.